Eddie-Rose/Softeng306Project2Unity/README.md

 ## Running the game

 Note that the selected game resolution should be 1600x900.
-The final prototype can be found under 'releases'.
+The final build can be found under 'releases'.